MAS Collar Strategy

 MAS thesis for this collar

-The market-implied 1-standard-deviation range for MAS extends from approximately $58.98 on the downside to $71.96 on the upside.
+The market-implied 1-standard-deviation range for MAS extends from approximately $68.37 on the downside to $79.99 on the upside.
 A MAS collar hedges an existing long MAS position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current MAS IV rank near 47.38% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on MAS should anchor more to the directional view and the expected-move geometry.
-As a Industrials name, MAS options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to MAS-specific events.
+Current MAS IV rank near 12.24% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on MAS at 27.30%.
+As a Basic Materials name, MAS options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to MAS-specific events.

 Frequently asked questions

-- A collar on MAS is the collar strategy applied to MAS (stock).
+A collar on MAS is the collar strategy applied to MAS (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With MAS stock trading near $65.47, the strikes shown on this page are snapped to the nearest listed MAS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MAS stock at $74.18 on the most recent close, the strikes shown on this page are snapped to the nearest listed MAS chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the MAS collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the MAS collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current MAS market-implied 1-standard-deviation expected move is approximately 9.92%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The MAS market-implied 1-standard-deviation expected move in the same options snapshot is approximately 7.83%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.